 - Roque — an American variation of croquet played on a hard, smooth surface.

 - Gateball — a team sport played with a wooden mallet and wooden balls.
 Each player attempts to strike their allocated ball through all the gates and finally strike the goal pole.

 - Krolf — a mix of croquet and golf, players use a mallet to hit the ball into a hole.

 - Behcup — similar to putting in golf, though the balls are putted into a small goal and not into a hole.

 - Woodball — a sport where a mallet is used to pass a ball through gates.
-This game can be played in grass, sand or indoor.
+This game can be played on grass, sand or indoor.

-- Pall Mall — a lawn game which was a precusor to croquet, which was played between the 1500's and the 1600's.
+- Pall Mall — a lawn game that was a precursor to croquet, which was played between the 1500's and the 1600's. [extinct sport]

 - About Croquet at the Olympic Games

-- The extinct sport of Pall-Mall, the precusor to croquet
+- The extinct sport of Pall-Mall, the precursor to croquet

 - Complete list of sports